garystafford/node-restify-mongodb/README.md

 ```

 #### Widget
-A 'widget' is the mongoose.js model/schema example object.
-The widget's document structure looks like:
+The 'widget' object is used to demonstrate mongoose.js model and schema.
+The widget's structure looks like:
 ``` bson
 {
   "_id": ObjectId("574cf9bb0f515d7c67a87026"),